-JWCU, in collaboration with various organizations, has been working hard for the approval of the Law on Associated Workers' Co-operatives for over a decade, and we are finally in the final phase to win legal recognition.

-As of March 2012, more than 800 out of nearly 1,800 municipalities have sent the Diet letters recommending the immediate approval of the law.
-At a national level, a non-partisan, all-party parliamentary group has over 200 members across party lines to promote the legislation.
-Moreover, several Diet members, who have been strong supporters of the legislation, now hold important positions in the Cabinet, which seems very encouraging.
+JWCU, in collaboration with various organizations, has been working hard for the approval of the Law on Associated Workers' Co-operatives for over a decade.
+As of July 2013, more than 800 out of nearly 1,800 municipalities have sent the Diet letters recommending the immediate approval of the law.
+At a national level, a non-partisan, all-party parliamentary group has over 100 members across party lines to promote the legislation.
+However, the unstable political situation in Japan, with frequent changes of the dominant party and Prime Minister, has been making our legislative movement extremely difficult to move forward.